 What is a self-managed super fund (SMSF)?

 An SMSF is a private super fund that you manage yourself and is regulated by ATO.
 It cannot have more than four members and members must also be trustees responsible for all decisions related to fund.
 Since the trustees have more responsibility, they typically delegate some of them to financial advisors.
 At iAdvice, we provide personalised service to SMSF trustees to assist you in setting up, administering and running your SMSF.
-To book for a free consultation with iAdvice, click on the icon below:

 How does an SMSF work?